-The Rehabilitation Counseling Program at MSU was established in 1956 and since that time has awarded over 1300 M.A.'s and 175 Ph.D.'s.
-The program is recognized as one of the best in the nation in U.S. News & World Report Graduate Education Program Ranking Guide.
+The Rehabilitation Counseling program at Michigan State University was established in 1956 and since that time has awarded over 1,300 master’s degrees and 200 doctoral degrees.
+These graduate programs are recognized as the best rehabilitation counseling programs in the nation per the U.S. News & World Report Graduate Education Program Rankings.

-To facilitate student acquisition of knowledge and skills related to research and scholarship including research design, statistical design, scale development, program evaluation, publication and presentation, use of human subjects, grant development, and ethical and cultural considerations.
+- RESEARCH AND SCHOLARSHIP: To facilitate student acquisition of knowledge and skills related to research and scholarship including research design, statistical design, scale development, program evaluation, publication and professional presentation, use of human subjects, grant development, and ethical and cultural considerations.

 - LEADERSHIP AND ADVOCACY: To facilitate student acquisition of knowledge and skills related to leadership and advocacy including theories, skills, development, administration, consultation, social justice, and ethical and cultural considerations.

 Cutting-edge research and partnerships locally, with Michigan Rehabilitation Services, and globally including universities in Ireland and the United States.

 The employment outlook has never been better for our graduates, who occupy positions at major universities and notable leadership positions worldwide.